Travel plans and COVID-19

 Should I cancel my travel plans or wait for it to be cancelled?

-Since the DFA has advised against all non-essential travel overseas until further notice, you will probably have to cancel your trip if it is coming up in the next few weeks.
+Since the DFA has advised against all non-essential travel overseas until further notice, you may have to cancel your trip if it is coming up in the next few weeks.
 You should check the DFA’s website for updates.

 If you decide to cancel your travel plans without a specific DFA warning against travel, you may not get a refund, and normal cancellation charges will apply.
 You can ask your travel agent, airline or tour operator if you can rebook for a later date, or wait until the DFA travel advice is extended.